Have you ever felt the stress of creating a social media post at the last second? Once you finish a ton of posts, the next week starts!

 4. Choose Your Church's Content Categories

 Rotate through 7 post categories when you create your social media plan so you always know what to post and you post a variety of topics.
-I call this your Solid7.

-Make sure you have a way to keep track of everything you just decided and to layout to your team who is doing what so that you don't have to do all the work yourself.
-You need everything all in once place to be the source of truth.
+Make sure you have a way to keep track of everything you just decided.
+You'll want to layout a plan to your team so that you don't have to do all the work yourself.

 Conclusion